AjmalDev/CA_AndroidTest/README.md

 - I have used physical device Nexus 6P for testing the app.
 Please consider running on a physical device.

+- I haven't written unit tests using dagger in kotlin lately, so i might require some more time for mocking PagedList and Dagger dependencies.

 - Please feel free to contact me in case of any query or if another task is needed to be done in the initial assessment phase.